-Margins Standard page margins are defined by University Archive regulations.
-All material on the page, including page number and illustrative material, must be contained within the margins.
+Margins Standard page margins (2.5 cm) are defined by University Archive regulations.
+All material on the page, including page number, and illustrative material, must be contained within the margins.

-First set the positions of header and footer to 2.0 cm; then set the margins for non-header/footer material:
+First set the positions of the header and footer to 2.5cm, and then set the margins for non-header/footer material:

-- For the preliminaries: left and right (2.5 cm), top and bottom (3.0 cm). - For the remainder: top (3.0 cm), left, right, and bottom (2.5 cm).
+- For the preliminaries: left and right (2.5 cm), top and bottom (3.5 cm). - For the remainder: top (3.5 cm), left, right, and bottom (2.5 cm).

-There is a difference because the page numbers in the preliminaries are at the bottom centre, but for the remainder, page numbers are in the top right corner.
+There is a difference because the page numbers in the preliminaries are at the bottom centre of the page, but for the remainder, page numbers are placed in the top right corner.